toomuchdesign/react-minimal-pie-chart/README.md

 ## Todo's

 - Consider moving storybook deployment to CI
-- Configure Babel to not inject the `_extend` utility in compiled artifact
 - Add `.browserslistrc` to get rid of some Babel helpers
 - Consider using `transform` to mutate segments/labels positions